 - You notice frequent freezes, crashes, and blue screens.

-I recommend you scan your PC with a virus scanner if you notice one or more of these symptoms.
-However, you should still run virus scans as often as possible if your system seems safe.
+If you notice one or more of these symptoms, I recommend you scan your PC with a virus scanner.
+However, if your system seems safe, you should run virus scans as often as possible.

 Still, your best bet against viruses is to install a high-quality antivirus program to ensure your computer is always safe.